wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 from user ratings, but we do have enough information to estimate the average rating.
 If this is the case, and we have access to the script, then our semi-cheating approach could work well.

 So how do the predictions actually do?
-The first method, where predict the average rating from the script, has an cross-validated RMSE of 0.907.
-The second method, where use the true average rating, but predict the factors from the script, has an RMSE of 0.804.
+The first method, which predicts the average rating from the script, has an cross-validated RMSE of 0.907.
+The second method, which uses the true average rating, but predicts the factors from the script, has an RMSE of 0.804.

 But what do these numbers mean?
 How good are these predictions?
-To help us interpret these numbers, we can compare them with the results of certain simpler prediction systems, to see if all the extra work we have done has really paid off.
+To help us interpret these numbers, we can compare them with the results of certain simpler prediction systems, to see if all the extra work we have done has actually paid off.

 One simple prediction would just be to predict that each user will rate a movie according to that user's average rating.
 So if the average of all the ratings Vito has made is 3.5, we predict he will rate